 Melissa Beaulieu, MHC

-I have always enjoyed working with underserved populations who need advocacy and visibility in the social services field.
+I have always enjoyed working with underserved populations in the social services field.
 I have experienced working with families of children in foster care while working as Child Welfare case manager.
 I have also worked at a psychiatric hospital for over two years.
-Those two experiences have shown me the importance of client advocacy.
-I have also interned at a dual diagnosis treatment center (working with drug addicts) and at a private practice.
-With that experience, I was able to gain a better understanding of addiction, trauma, anxiety, depression, low self-esteem, social isolation and other daily living struggles.
+Those experiences have shown me the importance of client advocacy and education.
+I have also interned at a dual diagnosis treatment center and at a private practice.

 In my spare time I love to read novels, psychology books and journals, exercise, connect with my family and friends, go to the beach and I love to travel.
 Culturally I am of Caribbean descent, and I speak three languages fluently–English, French and Creole.
 This supports my ability to connect with clients who have a multicultural background.

 Master’s Degree, Department of Counselor Education, Mental Health Counseling, Florida Atlantic University

 Master’s Degree, Department of Psychology, Wake Forest University